 Alternatively, you can openly and proactively share and distribute as much information about your business, industry, processes and techniques.

 In the age of the search engine which do you think is the better approach?

 What is the point of creating all this content?
 How will it be found, I hear you asking.
 One word.

-Google is super clear on what it wants – good quality content that is useful to a visitor.
-The enduring impact of adding great content on a regular basis to your website is that you boost the chances of getting found in Google.
+Google is super clear on what it wants – good quality website content that is useful to a visitor.
+The enduring impact of adding great website content on a regular basis to your website is that you boost the chances of getting found in Google.

 Focus on what real people are looking for

 Over the years Google has been fine tuning its search algorithm to get rid of all the over manipulated, thinly veiled websites.
 It only wants one thing; great content.
 It you can’t provide it with great quality content, then you won’t be found.
 It is as simple as that.